Mariollet/WhenISS/README.md

 #### Environment setup

 Create a file named `.env.local` in the project root.
 This will be your local configuration.
 It must not be committed!
+Uncomment the line registering the file in `pubspec.yaml`.

 The local environment must define the commented constants from the `.env`.
 Keep in mind that the Dart debugger must be restarted after changing an environment constant.

 #### Debug mode